sovannara-hak/sovannara-hak.github.com/index.md

 ### Experience

+#### Since July 2017 : Software engineer at Idemia (Ex-Morpho) for Alten, Osny - FRANCE

+ - Development in C for contactless fingerprints capture devices
+ - Development in C for face anti-spoofing component
+ - Development of a demo application on Android for the face anti-spoofing component

 #### January 2017 - May 2017: Software engineer at Solystic for Alten, Bagneux - FRANCE

  - Development in Python of a log analyser to track performance of a mailpiece sorting assisting system